Rakotomalala01/quizz_games/README.md

 A personalized React + TypeScript project that includes interactive games such as:

+- 🔐 **Guess Code Game**: Find the secret 4-digit code to unlock the next game (you can create a separate page with clues or an indice for more mystery!)
 - 🧠 **Quiz Game**: A mix of multiple-choice and free-answer questions
 - 🎲 **Dare Game**: Fun dares revealed one by one
 - 🎁 **Gift Game**: Choose stores, types, and styles
 - 🍽️ **Restaurant Challenge**: Themes, roles, and story-based dining adventure

 All styled with Tailwind CSS and animated with Framer Motion for a magical and clean UI experience.